riverford/locket/README.md

 This does exactly that, by providing a re-frame effect handler that registers events for all the state machine transitions, so you don't have to.

-This not only reduces boiler plate, but also eliminates the risk of your state getting out of sync (if you forget to call `update-state`).
+This not only reduces boiler plate, but also eliminates the risk of your state getting out of sync (if you forget to call `update-next-state`).

 ## Usage